remnrem/luna-doc/docs/ref/evals.md

                       SpO2 = SpO2 * SC "
 ```

-in the above, we define a new scalar variable `MX` which is the
+In the above, we define a new scalar variable `MX` which is the
-maxmimum absolute value of the `SpO2` signal.
+maximum absolute value of the `SpO2` signal.
 It then defines a
 _scaling factor_ (a scalar variable called `SC`) that is `1.0` if the
 original `SpO2` signal contains a maximum absolute value greater than
 `1.0` (i.e. and so is presumably not a proportion); otherwise, if it